atomicwhale/obol-guides/README.md

 ## Overview
 These guides are created for pepole who want to run Charon with their existing execution/consensus clients.
 Obol provides an official docker based package for running Charon.
+These guides assume you will be running this package **using docker**.
-These guides are writen The basic principle are the same across all these guides.
-These guides aims to cover tips and tricks that are not included in the standard setup decibed in the official documents.
+The basic principle are the same across all these guides.
+These guides aims to cover tips and tricks that are not included in the standard setup described in the official documents.

 ## Reccommended Hardware (local machine or VPS)
 - **Node (with/without Charon)**